 Of course I’m only too aware that patience can wear thin.
 It’s why I’m a huge advocate of self-care.
 Because nurturing our children should always be the priority, regardless of how difficult they may (or may not!) be behaving.

-So Yes – I Do Judge Other Parents
+So Yes – I Have Been Guilty of Judging Other Parents

 But allow me to qualify: I don’t judge them based upon their child’s behaviour.
 I judge them on their own.
 And I don’t judge parenting methods – unless they tip over into neglect or abuse.